 I think of these pieces as stories of history we can only dream of.
 As you tell the story of how this rug appears in your home consider the deeper story of the meaning behind the woven designs.

-When I visited Fes I met the owner of a weaving studio who produces fine silk and cotton textiles.
-Their products were beautiful but I wanted to mix up the colours.
+When I visited Fes I met the owner of a weaving studio that produces fine silk and cotton textiles.
+Their products were beautiful but I wanted to mix up the colors.
 I had bright pink and white in my head as a nice mix.
 I asked the weavers to go ahead and produce a small batch for my shop.

-On receipt of the blankets, I noticed that every one had a different motif woven into the middle of the blanket.
+On receipt of the blankets, I noticed that everyone had a different motif woven into the middle of the blanket.
 When I asked about this I was told the weavers weave their own shapes.
-How strange I thought, don’t they follow a pattern.
-I now realise that this makes each blanket unique, it’s the weavers blanket, not mine.
-I’m merely passing it on the next owner.
+How strange I thought, don’t they follow a pattern?
+I now realise that this makes each blanket unique, it’s the weaver’s blanket, not mine.
+I’m merely passing it on to the next owner.